isblab/micos/inputs/preprocessing/crosslinks_biochemical/crosslinks/crosslink_papers/README.md

 4. `sun_2022`

-Download supplementary table 3 excel file and search manually for micos crosslinks.
-There are two crosslinks in 3rd sheet and one crosslink in 8th sheet, which are manually saved in a csv file.
+Download supplementary table 3 Excel file and search manually for micos crosslinks.
+There are two crosslinks in 3rd sheet and one crosslink in 8th sheet, which are manually saved in a CSV file.

 5. `zhu_2024`